-The post will be removed, but not permanently deleted.
+The ’Hello World’ post will be removed, but not permanently deleted.

 To learn how to permanently delete the post, see the tutorial below:

-Cleaning Up WordPress – How To Delete The Sample WordPress Page
+Cleaning Up WordPress – How To Delete The Sample Page

-WordPress adds a sample page to new installations …
+A sample WordPress page is added to new installations …

 (WordPress Sample Page)

-Unless removed, this sample will continue to display on your website, even if you decide to change your WordPress theme …
+Unless deleted, this sample will continue to display on your website, even if you decide to change your WordPress theme …

-(The Sample Page remains on your site even if you change WordPress themes unless deleted.)
+(The Sample Page stays on your site even if you change WordPress themes unless deleted.)